Sorry, you need to enable JavaScript to visit this website.

 Drug-related deaths are also at record levels.

-The Black Review (2020) and the government's 10-year drugs plan (2022) have recommended expansion and evaluation of schemes that divert people away from the criminal justice system, and into education and treatment.
-Previous research shows the potential for diversion to increase the proportion of offences that are brought to justice, to cut crime, and reduce costs.
+The Black review (2020), the government's 10-year drugs plan (2022), and Sir Brian Leveson’s independent review of the criminal courts (2025) recommended expansion and evaluation of schemes that divert people away from the criminal justice system and into education and treatment.
+Previous research shows the potential for diversion to increase the proportion of offences that are brought to justice, to cut crime and reduce costs.
 Less is known about whether schemes have health benefits, have similar or different effects for different types of people, and are cost-effective.

 Research questions